harrykeeran12/lmpc/README.md

 - For the web interface, `streamlit` is required.
 The web application can be run using `streamlit run main.py`.

+## Tests:

+You can run the tests for the program using `pytest tests -q`.
+Note that pytest must be installed.
 ## TODO:

 - [ ] Generate clear options for multiple choice questions.